nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 A new configuration property allows to set permissions on versions.

 The new configuration property `org.nuxeo.version.acl.disabled` controls whether ACLs on versions are disabled.
-The default value in 11.x is false.
+The default value in LTS 2021 is false.
 Setting it to true disables all use of ACLs on versions for permission checks.
 The value legacy is also possible, to disable for direct access but enable for queries.
 ```
   <require>org.nuxeo.ecm.core.versioning.config</require>
   <extension target="org.nuxeo.runtime.ConfigurationService" point="configuration">